Domestic Violence and Abuse

 Intimate Partner Abuse Against Men (PDF) – Learn about domestic violence against men, including homosexual partner abuse, sexual abuse of boys and male teenagers, and abuse by wives or partners.
 (National Clearinghouse on Family Violence, Canada)

 Dating Violence – Guide to teen dating violence, including early warning signs that your boyfriend or girlfriend may become abusive.
 (The Alabama Coalition Against Domestic Violence)

 Teens: Love Doesn’t Have To Hurt (PDF) – A teen-friendly guide to what abuse looks like in dating relationships and how to do something about it.
 (American Psychological Association)

 For gay men and women

-Domestic Violence in Gay, Lesbian, and Bisexual Relationships – Learn about the unique problems victims of same-sex abuse face, and how to get help.
-(LAMBDA)
+Domestic Violence and Lesbian, Gay, Bisexual, and Transgender Relationships – Learn about the unique problems victims of same-sex abuse face, and how to get help.
+(National Coalition Against Domestic Violence)

 Information for Immigrants – Domestic violence resources for immigrant women.
 Also available en Español.
 (Women’s Law Initiative)

 Domestic violence hotlines and help

 National Domestic Violence Hotline – Call: 1-800-799-SAFE (7233) or 1-800-787-3224 (TTY).
 A crisis intervention and referral phone line for domestic violence.
 (National Domestic Violence Hotline)